Vijay0159/springboot-notepad-app/src/main/resources/project-journal.md

   Intelligent `.txt` extension handling added across all features to avoid duplicates and maintain consistency.

 - **Modal-based Feedback System**
-  Success messages now appear in professional modals for create, update, delete, and upload flows — only after DB success.
+  Professional modals implemented for create, update, delete, upload, restore, and register actions — delivering clean and contextual feedback post-success.

 - **Download Feature (Single & Bulk)**
+  Users can:
-    - Users can download individual notes by ID or filename (as `.txt`)
+  - Download individual notes by ID or filename as `.txt`.
-    - Users can bulk-download all notes as a `.zip` file directly from the All Notes view
+  - Bulk-download all notes as `.zip`.

-- **JSP UI Enhancements**
-  All user operations (CRUD + fetch + upload) are supported via themed, modular JSPs.
+- **Trash Panel (Soft Delete + Restore)**
+  Trashed notes moved to a dedicated view for recovery or permanent deletion, with themed modals and confirmations.

 - **Theme Toggle**
-  Light/dark theme support via JavaScript and CSS variables, synced across modals and UI.

-- **All Notes: Sorting + Show More/Less**
-  Notes are sortable by ID or filename, and long content can be expanded/collapsed per entry.

-- **Combined REST + JSP Setup**
-  REST APIs (for Swagger + testing) and JSP controllers work in harmony with shared business logic.
+  Multiple color themes (Light, Dark, Rose, Lavender, Aqua) with smooth switching using CSS variables and JS sync.

+- **Dashboard UI Redesign**
+  Converted dashboard to a responsive, modern grid layout using dashboard cards and adaptive spacing.

+- **Universal Modal Support with Stay/Go Logic**
+  All modals now include "Stay Here" and "Go to Dashboard" buttons for improved UX continuity.

 ---